Find Out The Types of Baby Formula Best For Your Kid

 Similac Advanced Infant Formula with Iron

-This advanced formula contains DHA and ARA.
-As well, it boasts of having fewer air bubbles and allowing for 50% more absorption of calcium compared to Enfamil.
+This advanced formula contains DHA and ARA. , It also boasts fewer air bubbles and allows 50% more calcium absorption compared to Enfamil.

 Good Start Supreme

-Good Start is different than Enfamil and Similac in that their formulas are made with 100% whey protein (easier to digest).
-Good Start uses a two-part process which makes the proteins easier for baby to digest.
+Good Start differs from Enfamil and Similac because their formulas are made with 100% whey protein (easier to digest).
+Good Start uses a two-part process, making the proteins easier for the Baby to digest.

 Good Start Supreme DHA & ARA:

-Like Enfamil and Similac, Good Start also offers a formula which includes DHA & ARA.
+Like Enfamil and Similac, Good Start also offers a formula that includes DHA & ARA.

 Soy-Based Formulas

-Soy-based formulas are often recommended for babies who have allergies or intolerances to other types of milk.
-If your baby is particularly gassy, colicky, or vomits after formula feeding, your pediatrician may recommend a soy-based formula.
-Baby may be:
+Soy-based formulas are often recommended for babies with allergies or intolerances to other types of milk.
+Your pediatrician may recommend a soy-based formula if your Baby is gassy, colicky, or vomits after formula feeding.
+The Baby may be:

 – allergic to something in the cow’s-milk;